Punjab Lecturer Commerce online Coaching

 • Accounting Principles, recording of transactions, origin of transactions, source documents, books of original entry

-• Joumal, cash books and subsidiary books leriger & trail balance, depreciation, provisions & reserves.
-Accounting for Bills of exchange, rectification of errors, bank reconciliation statement Financial statements of sole propertiership, complete & incomplete records, profit & loss accounts, gross profit, net profit, balance sheet, adjustments in preparation of financial statements.
+• Journal, cash books and subsidiary books ledger & trail balance, depreciation, provisions & reserves.
+Accounting for Bills of exchange, rectification of errors, bank reconciliation statement Financial statements of sole proprietorship, complete & incomplete records, profit & loss accounts, gross profit, net profit, balance sheet, adjustments in preparation of financial statements.

 • Financial statements of not for profit organization, receipt & payment account & income and expenditure account & balance sheet.